Set Current Location

 After Duke Otto converted this building into a hospital, it wasn't again converted into a church until 1327.
 In the 18th century, the interior was designed by the Asam brothers, who are famous for their works in the Church of St. John Nepomuk, also popularly known as Asam Church.
 The church suffered severe damage during the war, but its structure was successfully restored.
 Though most noted and celebrated artworks here are the Hammerthaler Madonna (1450) and the Late Gothic crucifix (1510), the church on the whole, is truly beautiful with its magnificent frescoes, the high alter and the relics.

-St Peter's Church, also known fondly as Alter Peter (Old Peter) is the oldest parish church in Munich.
-The visitor who climbs the 306 steps to the top will have an incomparable view of the city and on a clear day, the Alps look close enough to touch.
-St. Peter's was named after the old hill on which it stands, the Petersberg.
-There was a chapel on the site earlier which was then replaced with a Romanesque structure in the 11th Century and later a Gothic building.
-In the 14th Century, the double-tower was redeveloped to form the single tower facade of the church which remains today.
-Over the centuries, St. Peter's underwent even more changes, mainly in the Baroque and Rococo periods.
+St Peter's Church, also known fondly as Alter Peter (Old Peter), is the oldest parish church in Munich.
+The visitor who climbs the 300 steps of the tower to the top will have an incomparable view of the city, and on a clear day, the Alps look close enough to touch.
+St. Peter's was named after the old hill on which it stands, the Petersbergl.
+There was a chapel on the site earlier, which was then replaced with a Romanesque structure in the 12th Century.
+This later made way for a Gothic building.
+The church tower is a remarkable structure measuring 91 meters (299 feet).
+St. Peter's has undergone several changes over the centuries and today stands as one of the most revered religious beacons in the city.

 Set against a clear blue sky, the towers of the Frauenkirche (Church of our Lady) form Munich's most celebrated landmark.
 The distinctive towers, built in 1525, make the church of considerable architectural interest as they are considered to be the precursors of the Renaissance style.
 The church itself was designed by Gothic architect Jörg von Halsbach in 1468.
 Its size is imposing, but its simplicity and symmetry rule out any suggestion of ostentation.
 The interior is mainly Gothic, but the altars were redesigned in the 18th Century under Baroque influence.